Moon over Parador

-Moon over Parador is a 1988 American romantic comedy film, starring Richard Dreyfuss, Raul Julia and Sônia Braga.
-It is a remake of the 1939 film The Magnificent Fraud, based on the unpublished short story entitled "Caviar for His Excellency" by Charles G. Booth.
+Moon over Parador is a 1988 American romantic comedy film directed and produced by Paul Mazursky, who co-wrote the screenplay with Leon Capetanos.
+The film is based on the short story "Caviar for His Excellency" by Charles G. Booth and is a loose remake of the 1939 film The Magnificent Fraud.
+It stars Richard Dreyfuss as a little-known actor hired to impersonate a deceased Latin American dictator, with Raul Julia and Sônia Braga in supporting roles.

+The film had its world premiere at the Montreal World Film Festival on September 4, 1988, and was theatrically released in the United States on September 9, 1988, by Universal Pictures.
+It received mixed reviews from critics and was a box-office bomb, despite praise for the performances of the cast.
+For their performances, Julia and Braga earned Golden Globe nominations for Best Supporting Actor and Best Supporting Actress, respectively.

 Plot

 The film follows the exploits of film actor Jack Noah, who is filming in the small, fictional South American country of Parador when Paradorian President Alfonse Simms, a dictator, invites him and the cast and crew to the film at their palace.
 Simms seems delighted at Jack's imitation of him.

 Suddenly, Alfonse Simms dies of a heart attack.
 Not wanting to lose his position in power, the president's right-hand man, Roberto Strausmann, forces Jack to take the 'role of a lifetime'—that of the dead president, as the two men look so much alike.
 Jack accepts, eventually winning over the people and even the dead president's mistress, Madonna (Braga).
 For over a year, the two bond, and she shows Jack how the people are suffering under the dictatorship, particularly at the iron hand of Roberto (the real power behind the scene and who continues the charade in order to become president himself) against the rebels.

-Jack creates a plan where, in the middle of a show featuring Sammy Davis Jr, he (as Simms) is apparently gunned down by an assassin.
-Before dying, "Simms" accuses Roberto as the true enemy, leading to his lynching at the hands of the crowd.
+Jack creates a plan where, in the middle of a show featuring Sammy Davis Jr., he (as Simms) is apparently gunned down by an assassin.
+Before dying, "Simms" accuses Roberto of ordering the assassination, provoking the angry crowd to beat and kick him to death.
 Inside a van, Jack escapes.
 Months later, he is telling the story to his friends, who do not believe him.
-Jack is happy to learn that Madonna led a revolution and is now the elected president of Parador.
+Jack is happy to learn that Madonna led a revolution and is now the democratically elected president of Parador.